mrcnski/signor.dev/_posts/2022-05-23-setting-up-rust-support-in-emacs.md

 rustic-lsp-client 'eglot
 ```

+[Here](https://github.com/joaotavora/eglot/issues/180#issuecomment-445576688) is a post from the maintainer of `eglot` explaining why his package is better than `lsp-mode`.
+I agree with it. <span class="rant-off">Personally, my experience with `lsp-mode` was awful, but YMMV.</span>
+{: .update}

 Next, I disabled the automatic code checking, which would run as I typed.
 This was causing a lot of lag and stutters, all of which was seriously interfering with my programming. <span class="rant-off">This should be an easy thing to turn off, but there's no option for it.</span> The best we can do is increase the delay; the code checking still runs on save.

 ```elisp
 eglot-send-changes-idle-time (* 60 60)
 ```

-Finally, I needed to disable the doc popups in the minibuffer as they were <span class="rant-off">*extremely*</span> distracting. <span class="rant-off">Again, it took lots of googling to get this right because there was no obvious way to do this.</span>
+Finally, I needed to disable the doc popups in the minibuffer as they were <span class="rant-off">_extremely_</span> distracting. <span class="rant-off">Again, it took lots of googling to get this right because there was no obvious way to do this.</span>

 ```elisp
 (add-hook 'eglot-managed-mode-hook (lambda () (eldoc-mode -1)))